instillai/Generative-Adversarial-Networks-Roadmap/README.rst

 .. image:: _img/mainpage/article.jpeg

-This chapter is associated with the papers published in deep learning.
+This chapter is associated with the papers published associated with generative adversarial Networks.

 ========================================
 Types and Models